 Non-hazardous metals impacted soil may be hauled by truck to the CSSA firing range RMU-1.
 The soil will be used to build up the existing firing range mound.
 The addition to the mound will cover less than one acre.
+Native grass seeds will be planted on the bare soil.
 A silt fence cannot be erected at this site, since it is an active firing range.
 The surrounding grass-vegetated area has proven to be sufficient to capture any eroded soil from the mound.
 See Figure 4 for a site plan of this area.